Action Branching Architectures for Deep Reinforcement Learning: Experiments

 Here we evaluate the performance of BDQ on a set of standard continuous control benchmark domains from the OpenAI's MuJoCo Gym collection.
 Figure~\ref{fig:illustrations_OpenAI_benchmarks} demonstrates sample illustrations of the environments used in our experiments.
+Table~\ref{table:dim_specs_OpenAI_benchmarks} states the dimensionality information of these tasks, provided for the specific case of $n=33$ being the finest granularity we experimented with.

 We compare the performance of BDQ against a state-of-the-art continuous-action reinforcement learning algorithm, DDPG, as well as against a completely independent agent, IDQ.
 For all environments, we evaluate the performance of BDQ with two different discretization resolutions resulting in $n=17$ and $n=33$ sub-actions per degree of freedom.
 We do this to compare the relative performance of BDQ for the same environments with substantially larger discrete action spaces.
 Where feasible (i.e. Reacher-v1 and Hopper-v1), we also run the Dueling DDQN agent with $n=17$.

 The results demonstrated in Figure~\ref{fig:results_OpenAI_benchmarks} show that IDQ's performance quickly deteriorates with increasing action dimensionality, while BDQ continues to perform competitively against DDPG.
 Interestingly, BDQ significantly outperforms DDPG in the most challenging domain, the Humanoid-v1 task which involves $17$ action dimensions, leading to a combinatorial action space of approximately $6.5 \times 10^{25}$ possible actions for $n=33$.
 Our ablation study on BDQ (with a shared network module) and IDQ (no shared network module) verifies the significance of the shared decision module in coordinating the distributed policies, and thus enabling the BDQ agent to progress in learning and to converge to good policies in a stable manner.
 Furthermore, remarkably, to perform competitively against a state-of-the-art continuous control algorithm in such high-dimensional domains is a feat previously considered intractable for discrete-action algorithms \citep{Lillicrap:2016ddpg,Schulman:2017ppo}.

 However, in the simpler tasks DDPG performs better or on par with BDQ.
 We think a potential explanation for this could be the use of a specialized exploration noise process by DDPG which, due to its temporally correlated nature, enables effective exploration in domains with momentum.